WWWishere/Another-DB-Gamemode/README.md

 There are 2 special roles for this Game Mode.
 Bartender - can corrupt nearby characters.
-Tavernkeeper - can tell you how many characters are corrupt. (* Currently using Baa's sprite (again) it's not evil, it's just a placeeholder sprite)
+Tavernkeeper - can tell you how many characters are corrupt.
+* Currently using Baa's sprite (again) for Tavernkeeper.
+It's not evil, it's just a placeholder sprite